National insurance contributions (NICs)

 There are no luxury and excise taxes applicable to individuals in the United Kingdom.

-Acquisitions of land and buildings are charged to SDLT at graduated rates of up to 12% (or 5% for non-residential or mixed property).
+Acquisitions of land and buildings (other than by a NNP) are charged to SDLT at graduated rates of up to 12% (or 5% for non-residential or mixed property).

 With respect to residential property, no stamp duty is payable on the first GBP 125,000.
 Then the purchaser pays 2% on the portion up to GBP 250,000, and 5% on the portion up to GBP 925,000.
 Between that point and GBP 1.5 million, it’s 10%, then 12% on anything over GBP 1.5 million.

-The new stamp duty rates are set out in the table below.
+The SDLT rates for residential property in England and Northern Ireland are set out in the table below.

-The government introduced legislation to disincentivise the acquisition and holding of residential property (property over GBP 500,000) through a company or other NNP as opposed to the individual acquiring that property directly.
+The UK government introduced various pieces of legislation to disincentivise the acquisition and holding of residential property through a company or other NNP as opposed to the individual acquiring that property directly.
 If a company or other NNP acquires high-value residential property, the rate of SDLT is 15%, subject to relief if the property is used commercially.

 Since April 2016, on the acquisition of a buy-to-let residential property or second home, the purchaser has to pay 3% more in stamp duty at each price banding.
-On a home worth GBP 250,000, this boosts the tax bill by GBP 7,500 to a total of GBP 10,000.
-The amount of tax relief on mortgage interest is being tapered down to 20% by 2020, halving the relief for higher-rate taxpayers.
+On a home worth GBP 250,000, this increases the SDLT liability by GBP 7,500 to a total of GBP 10,000.

 Air passenger duty